Introduction to content types

 Content types enable organizations to organize, manage, and handle content in a consistent way across a site collection.
 By defining content types for specific kinds of documents or information products, an organization can ensure that each of these groups of content is managed in a consistent way.

 In the course of a single project, a business might produce several different kinds of content, for example, proposals, legal contracts, statements of work, and product design specifications.
 Although these documents might be stored together because they are related to a single project, they can be created, used, shared, and retained in different ways.
 A business might want to collect and maintain different kinds of metadata about each kind of content.

-Microsoft Office SharePoint Server 2007 enables organizations to define these different sets of documents as content types.
+Windows SharePoint Services 3.0 enables organizations to define these different sets of documents as content types.
 A content type is a group of reusable settings that describe the shared behaviors for a specific type of content.
-Content types can be defined for any item type in Office SharePoint Server 2007, including documents, list items, and folders.
+Content types can be defined for any item type in Windows SharePoint Services 3.0, including documents, list items, or folders.
 Each content type can specify:

 The columns (metadata) that you want to assign to items of this type.